 - Display international code flags N over C.

 Use flares to get the attention of other boats or aircraft in the area if you need assistance.
-In date flares must be carried on all Queensland-registered ships, visiting interstate ships, ships under a restricted use authority and personal watercraft (PWC) that operate beyond smooth water limits, except tenders that don’t need registration.
-Both orange smoke and red hand flares are needed as part of the safety equipment for these boats.
+Flares must be carried on all Queensland-registered ships, visiting interstate ships, ships under a restricted use authority and personal watercraft (PWC) that operate beyond smooth water limits, except for tenders that don’t need registration.
+Two orange smoke and 2 red hand flares are needed as part of the safety equipment for these boats.

 Your flares must be in date.
 Flares have a life span of 3 years and must be replaced before they expire.
 The expiry date is printed on the flare.

-There are severe penalities for misuse of flares including—the cost of labour, risk incurred or loss sustained as a result of misusing flares.
+There are severe penalties for misuse of flares including—the cost of labour, risk incurred or loss sustained as a result of misusing flares.

 Make sure you dispose of expired flares correctly.

 An Emergency Position Indicating Radio Beacon (EPIRB) is a small electronic device that, when activated in an emergency, can help search and rescue authorities pinpoint your position.

-All boats and PWCs operating beyond smooth and partially smooth waters or more than 2nm from land in open waters must carry a 406MHz digital EPIRB.
+All boats operating beyond smooth and partially smooth waters or more than 2nm from land in open waters must carry a 406MHz digital EPIRB.

-Do not dispose of old EPIRBs in general waste as it will end up in landfill and could be accidentally activated.
+Do not dispose of old EPIRBs and PLBs in general waste as it will end up in landfill and could be accidentally activated.
 Contact your local battery store to check whether they disconnect and dispose of beacons.
 A small fee may apply.

 Quick safety tips

-- Keep flares and EPIRBs in good condition and accessible at all times on your boat.
+- Keep flares and beacons in good condition and accessible at all times on your boat.
 You should clearly sign where safety equipment is kept on your boat.

-- Make sure you know how to use flares and EPIRBs before you go out on your boat so you’re ready in an emergency.
+- Make sure you know how to use flares and beacons before you go out on your boat so you're ready in an emergency.

-- Check the expiry dates on safety equipment regularly and replace them before it expires.
+- Check the expiry dates on safety equipment regularly and replace them before they expire.